Print this topic

 Azelaic acid

-You can buy some azelaic acid treatments from the pharmacy without needing a prescription.
+You can buy some azelaic acid treatments from the pharmacy without a prescription.
 Brands include Skinoren and Azclear.

 Topical antibiotics